franck-benault/test-tapestry/README.md

 ### Page and components
 A page or a component is a class associated to a template (tml file in a xml format).

+A component must have a class.
+A component may have a template.

 A page may use several components.

 A component may use several components.